Bobbingworth: Bobbingworth School

-Bobbingworth School and adjacent teacher's residence, since closed and converted into residential property, was built in 1855-6 by the Capel Cure family, who own Blake Hall.
+Bobbingworth School and adjacent teacher's residence, since closed and converted into residential property, were built in 1855-6 by the Capel Cure family, who own Blake Hall.
 It was built as 'a good substantial schoolroom' and until 1869 was solely attended by girls.
 In 1871, however, the pupils included 18 boys, an addition made possibly in anticipation of the requirements of the Education Act.
-In the same year an inspector reported to the Education Department that only 47 places were needed to secure universal elementary schooling in the parish and that 55 places were available at the school.
+In the same year, an inspector reported to the Education Department that only 47 places were needed to secure universal elementary schooling in the parish and that 55 places were available at the school.

 The Capel Cures continued to support the school until 1904, apparently without assistance from public funds, retaining it as their property but allowing it to be administered as a Church school.
 An inspector, visiting it in 1896, found the buildings in good repair but the scholastic standard low.
 The school did not officially pass under the control of the Essex Education Committee until some three years after the 1902 Education Act.